-- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for either CalSTRS or CalPERS. - Changes of Assumptions There were no changes in assumptions since the previous valuation for CalSTRS.
-The plans discount rate was changed from 7.15 percent to 6.90 percent since the previous valuation for CalPERS.
+- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for either CalSTRS or CalPERS. - Changes of Assumptions There were no changes in assumptions since the previous valuation for either CalSTRS or CalPERS.

 Schedule of District Contributions - Pensions